 Still, there are Airbnb hosts who use this feature to scam renters into paying extra charges.
 You can spot this scam if you get contacted by the host about damages you know you didn’t cause.

-The best way to protect yourself is to take pictures or videos when you check into the unit and when you check out of it.
+The best way to protect yourself is to take pictures or videos when you check into and out of the unit.
 If you notice damages when you arrive, email the Airbnb host immediately so there’s a record of it.
 If they’re an honest host (and you, in fact, did not cause the damages), they should help you resolve the situation.

 If the host still expects you to pay what you believe is a fraudulent fee, you can file an appeal with Airbnb, who will then make the final decision.